 - Treating the person, not just the disease

 - Integrative approach to enhance natural healing and quality of life

 If you are diagnosed with cancer there are cancer support treatment programs which may enhance the body’s ability to fight cancer and help the traditional cancer treatments work effectively.
-The goal of integrative medicine is to work with the patient as the center of the medical team and combine both traditional and complementary treatments to restore the patient to a better state of health and improve the quality of life.
+The goal of integrative medicine is to work with the patient as the center of the medical team and combine both traditional and adjunctive complementary treatments to restore the patient to a better state of health and improve the quality of life.
 Whereas traditional medicine will focus on treating the tumor, the holistic approach is to focus on the patient.
-The NIHA integrative medical approach endorses the conventional recommendations for necessary surgery, for example, to remove a tumor, then places the focus on supporting the patient with safe, complementary therapies.
+The NIHA integrative approach endorses the conventional recommendations for necessary surgery, for example, to remove a tumor, then places the focus on supporting the patient with safe, adjunctive therapies.
 The integrative physician provides support and specific therapies in conjunction with the primary care physician to enhance the patient’s quality of life while undergoing treatment.

 NIHA'S Integrative, Holistic Approach to Cancer Support